agalue/nxos-telemetry-to-kafka/README.md

 # Integration Challenges

-Here are some facts to keep in mind, when trying to do it:
+Here are some facts that were discovered while trying to run gRPC within an Karaf (the OSGi container embedded in OpenNMS).

+> NOTE: The following is based on latest release of Horizon 22, and the available gRPC version at the moment the analysis was done.
+The situation haven't changed on newer versions of OpenNMS and gRPC (only the versions might look different).

 * OpenNMS H22 depends on Protobuf 2, but gRPC 1.12.0 depends on Protobuf 3 (Minions only loads Protobuf 2 within Karaf)
 * Protobuf 3.5.1 depends on Guava 19, but gRPC 1.12.0 depends on Guava 20 (none of these versions of Guava are present in OpenNMS)